-The greatest hope of most living with a heroin addiction, prescription drug addiction, alcoholism or addiction to other illicit substances is that a simple and quick trip to detox will cure them of the addiction and all the ills that go with it.
-Unfortunately, there is no such thing.
-A cure does not exist for drug addiction or alcoholism, nor is there any quick fix that will mend the harm done to family relationships, the health of the addicted individual, and the financial issues caused by addiction.
+Anyone struggling with addiction hopes a quick trip to detox will be the cure.
+The big answer to the big problem.
+Unfortunately, a cure does not exist for drug addiction or alcoholism.
+And there is not a quick fix that mends the harm done to family relationships, the health of the addicted individual, and the financial issues caused by addiction.
 Rather, detox is the first step in a long process that addresses the many different aspects of a patient’s life affected by drug and alcohol addiction.

 Drug Detox Is an All-Important First Step in Drug Addiction Treatment